itamar215000/CID-Sentient-AI/README.md

-# BERNARD -The first sentient AI | Hugging Face, Transformers, GPT-2, PyTorch | 🚀
+# CID -The first sentient AI

-• Bernard combines a sophisticated neural network machine learning model and scripted dialogue content.
+• CID combines a sophisticated neural network machine learning model and scripted dialogue content.
 • Using transformers and Decoding methods, it mimics the talking style of the user.
-• Bernard’s heart lies a complex autoregressive language model GPT-2 that utilizes deep learning to produce human-like text.entient-AI
+• CID’s heart lies a complex autoregressive language model GPT-2 that utilizes deep learning to produce human-like text.entient-AI